JerronAB/poetry/content/poem/distant-body.md

 Bright orange--where is it coming from?
 I broaden my search
 Eyes sweeping rapidly across you
-Until at once, the gestalt before me comes into focus
+Until at once, the gestalt comes into focus
 You are lit from underneath
 Your entire being
 Has an iron-hot silhouette